davemcg/mac_setup/README.md

-# Non-exhaustive list of steps to set up a new Mac
+# Non-exhaustive list of steps to set up a new Mac (Catalina)

 ## Move over SSH keys
   - on old computer: